 With SendPulse, you can build Facebook and Telegram chatbots for most of the scenarios.
 Don’t worry, you wont need IT guys to help you: the chatbot builder is easy to use.

 Tip: Before you go to the SendPulse chatbot builder, map out the process you want to automate — otherwise, you are at risk of losing lots of time playing with visual elements.
 Draw a scheme on a piece of paper or use a mind mapping tool, taking into account all the job requirements and contact info you need to collect.

-Imagine you have a boutique software development company that is always in search of cool IT professionals and interns.
+Imagine you have a boutique software development company in Europe that is always in search of cool IT professionals and interns.
 Your biggest ambition is to build a solid candidate database to be able to nurture it and hire faster.
 So, you need a chatbot for recruiting and collecting applications online.

 Let’s build a Telegram recruitment chatbot together because that’s where your target audience spends time.
 Here’s how an overall flow in SendPulse may look: